 NFA firearms must be purchased or transferred through a Class 3 dealer in the buyer’s home state.
 The transfer tax for a silencer, machine gun, short barreled rifle, or a short barreled shotgun is $200, while the transfer tax for an AOW is $5.
-The procedure to purchase an NFA firearm begins when the Class 3 dealer and the purchaser fill out an ATF form 4 in duplicate to transfer ownership of the firearm.
-This will include attaching two passport sized photos to the application along with submitting two sets of fingerprint cards.
-Both copies of the application, along with the finger print cards and appropriate transfer tax, are submitted to the ATF for approval.
-The approval process is currently taking six to nine months after the application has been submitted.
+The procedure to purchase an NFA firearm begins when the Class 3 dealer and the purchaser submit the appropriate information electronically to ATF including a photo of the buyer, scanned fingerprint data, and the $200 transfer tax.
+Walker Precision is equipped to scan fingerprint data as well as capture photos on site.
+The purchaser must have an eFroms account with the ATF prior to submitting the transfer approval.
+A free account can be created through the ATF webpage at the following link https://eforms.atf.gov.
+The approval process is currently taking about three to five months after the application has been submitted.
 Once the application is approved and returned to the Class 3 dealer, the purchaser may then take possession of the firearm.
-A photocopy of the approved form 4 should always accompany the NFA firearm as proof of ownership.
+A copy of the approved form 4 should always accompany the NFA firearm as proof of ownership.
 NFA firearms may also be owned by legal entities such as a corporation, LLC, or trust. .
 Please visit the NFA Trust page if you are interested in purchasing an NFA Trust.

 The NFA process may seem a bit complicated, but it really isn’t as bad as it sounds.